The purpose of the Fund

 - The beneficiary must be resident in the City of Edinburgh

-- Families are encouraged to be referred by a third party worker including Social Worker, Support Worker or a Head/Guidance Teacher
+- Families should be referred by a third party worker including Social Worker, Support Worker or a Head/Guidance Teacher

 - The acknowledgement form and sales receipts (as evidence that the grant has been spent appropriately and as originally intended) should be returned to the Trust Administrator within 4 weeks of receiving the grant.

-Any unpaid or unused portion of the grant should be returned within three months (as evidence that the grant has been spent appropriately and as originally intended) should be returned within - Due to very high demand, the maximum number of applications per school is 5 per term and an annual cap of 10 will apply.
+Any unpaid or unused portion of the grant should be returned within three months - Due to very high demand, the maximum number of applications per school is 5 per term and an annual cap of 10 will apply.

 History of the Fund

-The Edinburgh Police Fund for Children (EPFC), formerly the Police Aided Clothing Scheme, is registered as a Scottish Charitable Incorporated Organisation, charity number SC011164, which was instituted in 1892 by the Lord Provost and the Chief Constable of the City of Edinburgh.
+The Edinburgh Police Fund for Children (EPFC), formerly the Police Aided Clothing Scheme, was instituted in 1892 by the Lord Provost and the Chief Constable of the City of Edinburgh.
 Its priority was to “alleviate the suffering of necessitous children, or in exceptional cases adults, resident in the City of Edinburgh, by supplying them with footwear and clothing and by making such other provision to them as may seem requisite from time to time”.

-From January 2016 the Edinburgh and Lothian Trust Fund SCIO has administered the distribution of grants on behalf of the Edinburgh Police Fund for Children.
+For over 120 years the Charity distributed items of clothing (mostly warm jackets and footwear) to children of school age.
+From January 2016 the charity started to provide grants instead of clothing and Edinburgh and Lothian Trust Fund SCIO administered the distribution of grants on behalf of the Edinburgh Police Fund for Children.

-At the end of December 2022, the Edinburgh Police Fund for Children (EPFC), was dissolved as an independent registered charity but it remains as a separate fund within Edinburgh and Lothian Trust Fund SCIO.
-So, organisations can apply for grants for shoes and jackets in the same way and the grant conditions remain the same.
+In January 2023, the Edinburgh Police Fund for Children (EPFC), was dissolved as an independent registered charity but it remains as a separate restricted fund within Edinburgh and Lothian Trust Fund SCIO.
+The purposes of the Fund remain unchanged and organisations can apply for grants for shoes and jackets in the same way as before.